-Fast 4 grids will be used at the beginning of each Maths, Science and History or Geography lesson as a means of making knowledge 'stick'.
+Either fast 4 grids or fast 2 grids will be used at the beginning of each lesson as a means of making knowledge 'stick'.
 Children will be given "1 minute, 1 box" and then the teacher will go through each box with the children allowing them to "tick it or fix it".